mkiatos/geometric-object-grasper/README.md

 # geometric-object-grasper
 This repository is an implementation of the paper 'A Geometric Approach for Grasping Unknown Objects with Multi-Fingered Hands' in PyBullet.
+Note that this is a Python implementation and as a result it runs slower than the initial C++ implementation.
+The code is under construction...

 ## Installation
 ```shell